 The art of marketing

 Believe it or not, you already have a big part of the skillset.
 The rest can be learned through hard work and dedication.

 You’ve learned to study, to practice, to be persistent, to grow a thick skin, to listen to your audiences and grow with them.
 Start thinking of marketing as an extension of your art instead of something opposed to it.

 You can create in a vacuum and maybe become appreciated posthumously.

 But I want better for you — if, of course, you also want more for yourself and your art, and you don’t want to look back on your life and wonder, “What if?”

 So get out there, conquer your fears and misgivings, look that tiger in the eye, and claim what’s rightfully yours!

-About the Author: Leanne Regalla teaches creative people how to pursue their art without going broke, living in their cars, or starving to death at her blog, Make Creativity Pay.
+About the Author: Leanne Regalla teaches creative people to pursue their art without going broke, living in their cars, or starving to death at Make Creativity Pay.
+Download The Rebel Artist’s Manifesto: Having the Audacity to Make Good Money From Your Creative Work.
 Follow her on Twitter.